DreamPurchaseZnz/English_learning/R7: word root Sa-Sy.md

 distillation
 distiller
 ```
-## stinct, sting, stig,sti = to prick, to bind, to point,puncture, particle
+## stinct, sting, stig,sti = to prick, to bind, a point, straight
 ```
 extinct                           ---> of wiping out a material thing; no longer in existence instigate                         ---> to urge on, incite